 In 2025 the U.S. imposed additional tariffs on Chinese imports that at one point pushed total duties as high as 130% on certain Chinese goods, while China responded with its own tariffs on American products and restrictions on key materials used in manufacturing.

-These moves matter because the U.S. still depends heavily on Chinese manufacturing.
+The fact is, U.S. still depends heavily on Chinese manufacturing.
 In the first five months of 2025 alone, the United States imported about $148.5 billion worth of goods from China, including electronics, machinery parts, tools, and household products.
 At the same time, China placed export controls on several rare earth minerals used in electronics, batteries, and industrial equipment, materials that many modern products depend on.

 The Numbers Behind the Sudden Fuel Spike